 That’s where multi-domain (also called SAN or UCC) certificates come in!
 They not only cover multiple subdomains across multiple top level domains, but can cover up to 100 sites all at once.
 And finally, keep in mind that Security requirements vary greatly and as a result, some businesses may require a Multi-Domain Certificate with Wildcard capabilities.

-It’s important for you to understand what types of information you are processing/transmitting on your website in order to find the SSL Certificate that’s right for you.
+Because there are a few different types of SSL Certificates, it’s important for you to understand what types of information you are processing/transmitting on your website in order to find the right one for you.
 As we discussed in our previous post, Demystifying SSL and HTTPS, your SSL Certificate is necessary to allow your site to transfer data securely via HTTPS.

 Obviously, an HTTPS connection will secure credit card transactions, and is a requirement for all ecommerce sites.
 But it does far more than just protect ecommerce transactions!
 HTTPS also secures: